k0rventen/smartcity/README.md

 This project was hosted at Axians France.

-The smart city mockup is a 3D printed / laser cutted model of a city, designed to better explains what is a smart city, how IoT is integrated in it, and how its impacting the city.
+The smart city mockup is a 3D printed / laser cutted model of a city, designed to better explains what is a smart city, how IoT is integrated in it, and how it is impacting the city.

 ## Hardware used